 The Dublin people consider this museum a “People’s Museum”.
 It covers the chronicles and history of the city of Dublin through the 20th century.
 The Museum is a charitable organization and is registered as such.

 In the building are over 5,000 artefacts that are donated or loaned by the people of Dublin.
 This is where the name a people’s museum comes from; it is a museum by the people, for the people.
 There are three floors of the exhibition, each of the small areas jam-packed with history.

 The Little Museum of Dublin has been nominated for the European Museum of the Year and also ranks as the 10th best attraction to visit in all of Dublin.
 The museum offers “I love Dublin classes for students aged 6-17.
 For visitors of all ages the tourist greeter program is a wonderful time for all titled “City of a Thousand Welcomes.

 If all of this is not a reason for you to pop in well you must be a hard customer to please.
 We personally loved it.

 Visit this museum to learn about the famous leprechauns!
 Open during the day to all ages, and at night for 18+!

 It is dedicated to Irish Folklore and Mythology and shares history through the tradition of storytelling.
 The Museum features optical illusions, wooden replicas, and a special room with unusually large furniture.
 The room is supposed to make you feel like you have magically shrunk down to the size of a leprechaun.

 Learn about the many other creatures of Irish lore such as the puca fairies, banshee, and others, all through an interactive experience like no other.

-Intrested in becoming certified in pouring a pint of Guinness?
-This seven story museum will teach you all there is to know about guinness and how to pour like a pro!
+Are you Intrested in becoming certified in pouring a pint of Guinness?
+This seven-story museum will teach you all there is to know about Guinness and how to pour like a pro!